 EMBARGOED FOR RELEASE: 3 P.M.
 (CT), MONDAY, AUGUST 6, 2012

-Editor’s Note: Two authors made financial disclosures.
-This study was funded in part by a grant from the National Institute of Mental Health.
+Editor’s Note: The study was supported by a European Foundation for the Study of Diabetes/sanofi-aventis grant.
 Please see the article for additional information, including other authors, author contributions and affiliations, financial disclosures, funding and support, etc.

 # # #

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email email@example.com.